serokell/ariadne/docs/configuration.md

 `ekg-params` can be set to enable EKG monitoring (see the `ekg` library).

-`keyfile` is the path to the file with secret keys.

 `default-port` is the default port to bind to.

 `node-id` is the identifier of the node in the network.